andresjz/bitwarden-secrets/README.md

 *   Docker and Docker Compose
 *   Bitwarden account with an organization
 *   Access to Bitwarden Secrets Manager
+*   Ensure the token created has access to the project for read/create

 ### Setup Instructions